auca/com.122-119/Practice/Object-oriented Programming/Practice_03.md

 Enter the first rational: ^Z
 ```

-Your application has to check all the data it gets from the user carefully and in cases of
+Your application has to check all the data it gets from the user carefully and
-incorrect user input it has to print appropriate error messages.
-User should be able to stop
+in cases of incorrect user input it has to print appropriate error messages.
-the application by pressing the Ctrl-Z (or Ctrl-D in Linux) key combination.
+User should be able to stop the application by pressing the Ctrl-Z (or Ctrl-D in
+Linux) key combination.
+IDEA's terminal may not support any of the key
+combinations, and you will have to start your program manually from a command
+prompt.

-In this program you have to develop a class Rational to represent rational numbers.
+In this program you have to develop a class Rational to represent rational
-Objects of this class (variables of this type) must support the following methods:
+numbers.
+Objects of this class (variables of this type) must support the
+following methods:

 | Method                                   | Meaning                                                                                                      |
 | ---------------------------------------: | :----------------------------------------------------------------------------------------------------------- |